 - We recommend packing lightweight, loosefitting clothing that can be easily layered.
 Comfortable, casual clothing and a sturdy pair of walking shoes are a must for sightseeing. - A lightweight jacket is recommended, as the temperatures will change with the elevation throughout your tour. - A sun hat, sunglasses, and rain gear will help you stay comfortable in all types of weather.
-You may also wish to pack a swimsuit. - Long pants, long-sleeved shirts and insect repellent are recommended for certain activities.

-- Binoculars are handy for a closer look at local wildlife and scenery. - You may want to pack dressier attire if you plan to visit a high-end restaurant or attend a special performance.
+You may also wish to pack a swimsuit. - Long pants, long-sleeved shirts, and insect repellent are essential for daily activities in the Amazon on the tour extension. - Binoculars are handy for a closer look at local wildlife and scenery. - You may want to pack dressier attire if you plan to visit a high-end restaurant or attend a special performance.